CloudLabs-Samples/EduLabs/Security-ISV/Fortinet/04-Getting Started with Azure Portal.md

 ## Overview

-In this task, you will view the pre-deployed resources in the **fortiGate**-XXXX RG and virtaul machines.
+In this task, you will view the pre-deployed resources in the **fortiGate-XXXX** RG.

 ## Task